Skip links

 The property market itself is stagnant, yes mortgage applications are at a high level, which is because a large amount of Landlords are selling up to try to beat the now higher rates of taxation that were signalled.
 In reality the cost of borrowing means that second steppers cannot afford to sell their semi-detached home and buy that four-bedroom detached, because borrowing with a large mortgage at 4.67% as an average on a two year fixed is a huge cost.

-Personally, if you have a big black hole in your finances, looking to fix that by borrowing the largest amount of money any government has, and justifying it by saying the previous party caused it, is lame.
+Personally, I feel if you have a big black hole in your finances, looking to fix that by borrowing the second largest amount of money any government has, and justifying it by saying the previous party caused it, is lame.
 If you are in charge of the UK PLC’s finances it is your duty to look forward and promote growth, not hark back to a government who was voted out and blame them.
+I think the OBR will ask where is the growth dividend?
+And without this to prime the fiscal pulmigator – it is bleak times once again.

 In all of this I am being partisan, the previous government did zero for the property industry apart from lining the pockets of National Home builders who have built many properties that are now unmortgageable due to cladding and major building defects.
 Gove the housing secretary failed to solve this or get a large number of new homes built.